cran5518/portfolio/README.md

 # Portfolio

 ## About Me:
-I am Georgia Crane, a senior at the University of St. Thomas, majoring in computer science with a minor in applied Statistics.
-I really enjoy coding and problem solving which extends into my free time of solving escape room and watching murder mysteries.
-I am also an active individual, I love to rock climb and be out in nature.
+Hi!
+I’m Georgia Crane, a Computer Science major with a minor in Statistics at the University of St. Thomas.
+Outside of academics, I enjoy a variety of hobbies including escape rooms, rock climbing, reading, drawing, and playing games.
+I also love spending time with friends and exploring creative outlets like pottery.

 ## Projects:
 ### Dungeon Party: